Allstate Insurance Co. v. Hague: Background

 The testator, Ralph Hague, was a Wisconsin resident who worked in Minnesota.
 While riding his motorcycle in Wisconsin near the Minnesota border, he was hit and killed by a car driven by another Wisconsin resident.
 Hague's wife moved to Minnesota and was appointed administrator of his estate there.
 Hague had three insurance policies worth $15,000 each.
 The Allstate Insurance Company refused to pay on more than one of these, and Hague's wife filed a lawsuit in Minnesota against the insurance company.

 Under Wisconsin law, a testator who held multiple insurance policies could only collect on one of them, but under Minnesota law, a testator could 'stack' the policies, and collect the full $45,000.
 Applying Minnesota's better-law approach to choice of law, the Minnesota trial court chose to apply Minnesota law based on public policy.
 The Minnesota Supreme Court agreed and also concluded that this was the better law.
 The defendant, Allstate, appealed to the United States Supreme Court.

-Issue
+Decision

 The Court was confronted with the question of whether the application of Minnesota law was a violation of either the Due Process Clause of the Fourteenth Amendment or the Full Faith and Credit Clause of Article Four of the United States Constitution.

-Supreme Court

 A plurality opinion by Justice Brennan, joined by three other justices, held that both the Fourteenth Amendment and the Full Faith and Credit Clause are satisfied so long as there are sufficient aggregate contacts with the state whose law is applied.
 The plurality opinion found three important contacts: